-mal quality seems to be due to the wrong decision about the general size of the true spectrum width.
-In addition, other spectrum width estimators such as spectral or maximum likelihood methods could easily be integrated into the general framework developed here, and this hybrid approach can be applied to other VCPs including those that involve phasecoded signals.
+Future work includes improving the performance for small spectrum widths, where the less than optimal quality seems to be due to the wrong decision about the general size of the true spectrum width.
+In addition, other spectrum width estimators such as spectral or maximum likelihood methods could easily be integrated into the general framework developed here, and this hybrid approach can be applied to other VCPs including those that involve phasecoded signals or staggered PRT.

-7. Acknowledgements
+6. Acknowledgements